-High Blood Cholesterol Resources for the Professional
+High Blood Cholesterol University - Professional Campus

 The Professional Campus provides health professionals in Michigan with evidence-based guidelines, and other resources to use with patients to improve high blood cholesterol detection and control.
 Resources in the Patient Campus may also be important to review and incorporate in clinical visits.